ABOUT YOGA & IYENGAR YOGA

 To become an Iyengar Yoga Teacher takes many years of training under the Iyengar Yoga Association system.
 The high standard of training of teachers results in an excellent record of safety, knowledge & skill for the students & enjoyment of classes.
 Iyengar Yoga teachers are governed in this country by the Iyengar Yoga Association (UK), which has direct links with the main Iyengar Yoga Association in Pune, India.
 Only teachers who qualify under this system can use the Iyengar trademark name & certification mark, a mark of excellence & understanding in yoga teaching.
 For further details on this system & on Iyengar Teacher Training, please visit www.iyengaryoga.org.uk.

 Bellur Krishnamachar Sundararaja Iyengar, (aka Yogacharya BKS Iyengar) (Born December 14, 1918 in Bellur, Karnataka, India) was the founder of Iyengar Yoga.
 He is considered one of the foremost yoga teachers in the world & practised rigourously and taught thousands of dedicated students for more than 70 years.
 He wrote many books on yogic practice & philosophy, & is best known for his books Light on Yoga, Light on Pranayama, & Light on the Yoga Sutras of Patanjali.
 He also wrote several definitive yoga texts.
 Iyengar yoga centers are located throughout the world, & millions of students now practice Iyengar Yoga or use methods influenced by his teachings.
-He died in Pune, India on 20th August 2014 surrounded by his family and his son Prashant and daughter, Geeta will continue his legacy which has touched millions of people all over the world.
+He died in Pune, India on 20th August 2014 surrounded by his family and his son Prashant and daughter.

 BKS Iyengar was born into a poor family.
 He had a difficult childhood.
 His home village of Belur, Karnataka, India, was in the grips of the influenza pandemic at the time of his birth, leaving him sickly & weak.
 Iyengar’s father died when he was 9 years old, & he continued to suffer from a variety of maladies in childhood, including malaria, tuberculosis, typhoid fever, & general malnutrition.